 Allegria, Cirque de Soleil

 In researching things to explore in town, Nancy came across a special museum: The Barbie Expo!!
 According to Trip Advisor, it’s the #1 museum to visit while in Montreal.
 Clearly, Rob had NO interest, and was perfectly happy to stay at the marina and give Misty a bath!!
 The Expo is tucked into Les Cours Mont Royal, a prestigious upscale shopping mall that sells all of the high end, designer wear that over 1,000 Barbies model in the exhibit.
 This is the largest permanent collection of Barbie dolls in the world!
-Admission is free, and the space is beautiful, with a fountain/pool, surrounded by white orchids and chrystal chandelier accents.
+Admission is free, and the space is beautiful, covered in black & white marble, with a fountain/pool, surrounded by white orchids and chrystal chandelier accents.
 Some of the designers on display include Christian Dior, Donna Karan, Armani, Vera Wang, Bob Mackie, Zac Posen, and many other fashion icons.
 Some dolls are dressed to represent the countries of the world, others are stars from TV shows & movies, fashion models, iconic brands and more.
+And, it wouldn’t be a Barbie exhibit if it didn’t have her in a slew of wedding gowns.
 If you make the trip, you’re right around the corner from Reuben’s, an old-fashioned/upscale, sit down deli known for their smoked meats, and yes, the Reuben Sandwich!
 We’ve been there, and it’s amazing!

 My Uber driver back to the marina LOVES his city of Montreal (he had guide books to share!), and talked about his favorite restaurants and city highlights our whole ride.
 We checked out one suggestion that night for dessert: Queues De Castor for ice cream and Beaver Tails, a Quebec delicacy!
 We sat in the park across the street and devored our treats.
 We were stuffed, so we wandered around the streets of Old Montreal, enjoying the lights of the city.